meilisearch/documentation/guides/advanced_guides/installation.md

 MeiliSearch is made in `Rust`.
 Therefore the Rust toolchain must [be installed](https://www.rust-lang.org/tools/install) to compile the project.

-If you have the Rust toolchain already installed, you need to clone the repository and go to the cloned directory.
+If you have the Rust toolchain installed, you can clone the repository and compile it this way:

 ```bash
 $ git clone https://github.com/meilisearch/MeiliSearch